1 Legal framework

 - frauds relating to mobile payment apps;

 - malware attacks through email or SMS;

 We anticipate that in the next 12 months, the national law transposing the European Electronic Communications Code will be approved, which is expected to bring changes to the legal framework governing cybersecurity applicable to electronic communications providers.
 Also, the implementation and monitoring of cybersecurity requirements for 5G networks will be a relevant issue, as the auction for the award of 5G spectrum licences in Portugal is now expected to conclude by December 2020.

 7.1 What are the top three cyber-related problems or challenges that companies face in trying to secure their networks and data assets, and what are the best ways to address them?

-We believe that the top three cyber-related problems or challenges in Thailand are as follows.
+We believe that the main cyber-related challenges that companies face are as follows:

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.